• All Forms

 What to Include in an MPOA

 • Your agent.
-The agent, or attorney in fact, is the person who will have the healthcare power to act on your behalf.
+The agent, or attorney, will have the healthcare power to act on your behalf.
 In some states, your spouse is automatically your agent, but you can pick someone else.
 It should be someone you trust to carry out your wishes and who knows the type of medical treatment you’d like to pursue.

 • Your exact wishes.
 Specify the healthcare matters you want your agent to do.
 If they can make decisions about end-of-life care or life-sustaining treatments, include that in your MPOA.
-Make sure to list the life-sustaining options you’d prefer and whether they can refuse life support.
+List the life-sustaining options you’d prefer and whether they can refuse life support.

 • Other advance directives.
 If you have a do-not-resuscitate (DNR) order, a living will, or other powers of attorney, they should be attached to your MPOA.